BytingBitz/pyscrapify/readme.md

 * Location: The specified location.
 * Status: The Current or Former employment status.
 * Year: The year in which the review was placed.
+* Month: The month in which the review was placed.
+* Day: The day on which the review was placed.
 * Title: The title of the user review.
-* Review: The text content of the user review.
+* Review: The text content of the user review (Indeed only).
+* Pros: The text content of position pros.
+* Cons: The text content of position cons.

 On Seek.com location and status are not always provided and will be defined as Unknown if they don't exist for a given review.
-The built CSV is ordered by the following column headers: Organisation,Website,Year,Rating,Status,Location,Position,Title,Review.
+The built CSV is ordered by the following column headers: Organisation,Website,Year,Month,Day,Rating,Status,Location,Position,Title,Review,Pros,Cons.
 Note: If output_name matches an existing CSV file, new review data will be appended to that existing CSV file.

 Creation Date: 27/06/2021